echeran/smile-of-murugan/webbook/chapter05.md

 >|       ---
 >|       (The *Interior Landscape*, 1967)

-The genre is obviously *akam,* love, and *akam* proper, or wellmatched love.
-The tiṇai is a mixed one; and this is no chance, nor an error on the part of the poet.
+The genre is obviously *akam,* love, and *akam* proper, or well-matched love.
+The *tiṇai* is a mixed one; and this is no chance, nor an error on the part of the poet.
 How do we know it is a mixed "poetic situation"?
 As far as the time-space continuum is concerned, the poem mentions explicitly "early frost" (this comes under